-Informal workers need access to social protections that will protect and mitigate against risks to their incomes and help them cope after an event or shock.
-WIEGO’s Social Protection Programme is committed to helping informal workers access these rights.
+Informal workers need access to social security that will protect and mitigate against risks to their incomes and help them cope after an event or shock.
+WIEGO’s Social Protection Programme is committed to helping workers access these rights.

 A System-Wide Approach

 The lack of access to social protection is a long term, structural problem – one with harsh consequences for the working poor, especially women, in the informal economy.
 Social protection is a collection of benefits that provide security against vulnerabilities and shocks—such as economic crises, the collapse of particular industries, changing climates and disasters—often provided by the state.
 They include access to health care, a safe work environment and care for children and the elderly.

 Women’s work in the informal economy is characterized by low earnings, long working hours and poor working conditions.
 Their responsibilities for unpaid care work lower their incomes while lengthening their paid and unpaid working days.
 These factors make it difficult for women to save for their old age and cover the costs of health and child care services while they are working.
 What is needed is a system-wide approach to social protection which covers all strata of the population and workforce.